n-ce/ytify/README.md

 1. Visit the [Production Deployment](https://ytify.netlify.app/), or if you've installed the project, wherever you're hosting it.
 2. Change the bitrate of the content you're streaming on the "Home" tab.
 3. Use the "Search" tab to search for streams with keywords or a direct URL.
-4. Click on a track to open a menu to either play, enqueue, or start a Radio of similar tracks and various other actions.
+4. Click on a stream to open a menu to either play, enqueue, or start a Radio of similar tracks and various other actions.
-5. Enjoy listening to music, podcast episodes, or other forms of audio even on low network conditions.
+5. Enjoy listening to music, podcast episodes, or other forms of audio even under low network conditions.
+6. Finding something new?
+Head over to `Discover` on the Library Tab.
-6. Want the Highest Quality Output always?
+7. Want the Highest Quality Output always?
 Just turn on `Highest Quality` in Settings.
-7. Want to save more data or speed up ux?
+8. Want to save more data or speed up ux?
 Just turn off `Load Thumbnails` in Settings.

 ## Privacy Policy 👁️
-> We use [Beampipe](https://beampipe.io) Analytics for minimal site stats, only the browser user-agent data is collected anonymously for this.
+> We use [Beampipe](https://beampipe.io) Analytics for minimal site stats, only the browser user-agent data is collected anonymously for this.Everything else remains on your device only, which can also be cleared anytime using the clear data option in settings.

 ## License 📝
 > [Read More](https://github.com/n-ce/ytify/blob/main/LICENSE).